ITMO-NSS-team/itmo-nss-team.github.io/index.md

 For more information,  see our GitHUb pages: [FEDOT.Algs](https://github.com/ITMO-NSS-team/FEDOT.Algs) and [Fedot](https://github.com/nccr-itmo/FEDOT).
 You can find documentation [here](https://itmo-nss-team.github.io/FEDOT.Docs/)

 ### EPDE framework
-#### EPDE is a framework for the identification of the equation-based model (e.g. ODE, PDE) for the different physical processes.
+#### EPDE is a framework for differential equation discovery, that inspires researches to create new models in an understandable mathematical form.
 Kalyuzhnaya A. V. et al. [Automatic evolutionary learning of composite models with knowledge enrichment](https://dl.acm.org/doi/abs/10.1145/3377929.3398167) //Proceedings of the 2020 Genetic and Evolutionary Computation Conference Companion. – 2020. – С. 43-44.

 Maslyaev M., Hvatov A., Kalyuzhnaya A. [Data-Driven Partial Differential Equations Discovery Approach for the Noised Multi-dimensional Data](https://dl.acm.org/doi/abs/10.1145/3377929.3398167) //International Conference on Computational Science. – Springer, Cham, 2020. – С. 86-100.